okTurtles/dnschain/docs/example-server-setup.md

 	$ dig @127.0.0.1 okturtles.bit
 	$ curl http://127.0.0.1:8000/d/okturtles

-The first `dig` command ought to return the IP address for `okTurtles.bit` and the second should return all the information associated with this domain name, including IP address, TLS fingerprint and more.
+The first `dig` command ought to return the IP address for `okturtles.bit` and the second should return all the information associated with this domain name, including IP address, TLS fingerprint and more.
 If so, congratulations, everything works just fine!